Philippa Gregory

-Philippa Gregory (born 9 January 1954) is an English historical novelist who has been publishing since 1987.
+Philippa Gregory (born 9 January 1954) is a Kenyan-born English historical novelist who has been publishing since 1987.
 The best known of her works is The Other Boleyn Girl (2001), which in 2002 won the Romantic Novel of the Year Award from the Romantic Novelists' Association and has been adapted into two films.

 AudioFile magazine has called Gregory "the queen of British historical fiction".

 Early life and education

 Philippa Gregory was born on 9 January 1954 in Nairobi, at that time serving as capital city of the Colony and Protectorate of Kenya (modern-day Republic of Kenya), the second daughter of Elaine (Wedd) and Arthur Percy Gregory, a radio operator and navigator for East African Airways.
 When she was two years old, her family moved to Bristol, UK.

 She was a "rebel" at Colston's Girls' School where she obtained a B grade in English and two E grades in History and Geography at A-level.
 She then went to journalism college in Cardiff and spent a year as an apprentice with the Portsmouth News before she managed to gain a place on an English literature degree course at the University of Sussex, where she switched to a history course.
 In 1982, she received a B.A. degree in history from Sussex University.

 She worked for BBC radio for two years before attending the University of Edinburgh, where she obtained a Ph.D. degree in 18th-century literature in 1985 for her thesis entitled The popular fiction of eighteenth-century commercial circulating libraries.
 Gregory has taught at the University of Durham, the University of Teesside, and the Open University, and was made a fellow of Kingston University in 1994.